Is Solar A Ripoff?

 Information and education is your best weapon when shopping for solar or any other financial investment.
-That’s why this website exists, we want to keep you informed, so you know that you’ve made a good decision when you go solar with us!
+That’s why this website exists, and we want to keep you informed so you know that you’ve made a good decision when you go solar with us!

 You can easily avoid solar ripoffs by going with a trusted solar company.